-Yes, Yangshuo is indeed known to attract hundreds of climbers around the world to conquer it’s iconic rock formations.
+Yes, Yangshuo in China is indeed known to attract hundreds of climbers around the world to conquer it’s iconic rock formations.
 From climbing spots at Moon Hill to Swiss Cheese and many more.

 Always do a bit of research beforehand on which climbing spots gets the morning/ afternoon sun, before you head over.
 You also don’t want to be staying here any time after 6pm and risk getting lost in the groping dark.

-More pictures below of our climbing experience, with a group as big as 10 people on some days.
+More pictures below of our rock climbing Yangshuo experience, with a group as big as 10 people on some days.

-Best to enjoy this destination with friends, who can help spam more photos for you.
+Best to enjoy this stunningdestination in China with friends, who can help spam more photos for you as well!